Divisionic/Divisionic/README.md

 - 👋 Hi, I’m @Divisionic
 - 👀 I’m interested in Gamin
-- 🌱 I’m currently learning nothing, but will soon become an EMT
+- 🌱 I’m currently learning JavaScript, want to learn C++ and C# aswell
-- 💞️ I’m looking to collaborate on Nothing
+- 💞️ I’m looking to collaborate on anything, really.
-- 📫 How to reach me: Try Discord!
-"Zee Gasmaske#9494"
+- 📫 How to reach me: Try Discord! "divisionic"

 <!---
 Divisionic/Divisionic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.